nightswimmer/Webbyduino/README.md

             "<body>\n"
                 "Hello "));

-        // Prints either the deafult user name or the value read previously from the user_name cookie server.print(user_name);
+        // Prints either the deafult user name or the value read previously from the cookie server.print(user_name);

         // Prints the rest of the HTML page server.print( F(
             "</body>\n"
             "</html>\n" ));

-Return 1 if everything went well with the request.
-Returning 0 results in a 404.
-After calling httpSuccess() always use return 1.
-All necessary validations that may result in an error (return 0) need to be checked before before calling httpSuccess().

         return 1;
+    }

+Another interesting option, specially if the HTML pages are too big (or too many) to fit in memory is to read them directlly from files on the SD card.
+Webbyduino can do this automatically, and also replace parts of the file with variables of the program.
+The next example does exactly the same example as the one above, but ir reads the HTML from a file, replacing the user name with the value read from the cookie:

+    int myHomepage(Webbyduino &server)
+    {
+        // Reading the cookie is exactly the same as before
+        #define PARAMETER_VALUE_BUFFER 32
+        char user_name[PARAMETER_VALUE_BUFFER] = "";
+        server.readCookieP(PSTR("user_name"), user_name, PARAMETER_VALUE_BUFFER);

+        // This line works similar to a #define in C.
+        // When sending the next file, all instances of %USER_NAME will be replaced
+        // with the value of the variable user_name server.addSDFileParameterP(PSTR("USER_NAME"), user_name );

+        // Finally we just need to indicate the file we want to send.
+The content of
+        // the file is almost the same as in the previous example, but we neem to write
+        // "Hello %USER_NAME" so the value is replaced every time. return server.sendFileHTTP("test.htm");
     }

 ### Using Websockets